emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: no93a.html

+    Orthogonal persistence provides a safe and convenient model of object persistence.
+We have implemented a transaction system which supports orthogonal persistence in a garbage-collected heap.
+In our system, replicating collection provides efficient concurrent garbage collection of the heap.
+In this paper, we show how replicating garbage collection can also be used to reduce commit operation latencies in our implementation.

+    We describe how our system implements transaction commit.
+We explain why the presence of non-persistent objects can add to the cost of this operation.
+We show how to eliminate these additional costs by using replicating garbage collection.
+The resulting implementation of orthogonal persistence should provide
+    transaction performance that is independent of the quantity of non-persistent data in use.
+We expect efficient support for orthogonal persistence to be valuable in operating systems applications which use persistent data.

 * .. _NO93:

   Scott Nettles & James O'Toole.
 1993. "`Real-Time Replication Garbage Collection <http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.69.1875&rep=rep1&type=pdf>`_".
 ACM.
 PLDI'93.

   .. abstract: no93.html

+    We have implemented the first copying garbage collector that permits continuous unimpeded mutator access to the original objects during copying.
+The garbage collector incrementally replicates all accessible objects and uses a mutation log to bring the replicas up-to-date with changes made by the mutator.
+An experimental implementation demonstrates that the costs of using our algorithm are small and that bounded pause times of 50 milliseconds can be readily achieved.

 * .. _NIELSEN77: